Medi‑Cal Spending at ‘All‑Time High,’ LAO Gives Recommendations to California Lawmakers

 This move would reduce government spending but would also reduce health care access to certain populations, according to the report.

-The report concludes that addressing the growing costs of Medi-Cal is needed, but cautions that any policy changes would require time to produce substantial savings and would be subject to “significant uncertainty.”
+The report concludes that addressing the growing costs of Medi-Cal is needed, but it cautions that any policy changes would require time to produce substantial savings and would be subject to “significant uncertainty.”